The George Mason Visual Arts Scholarship2016 recipient — Niamh Woollin

 Award of Scholarship

-The Scholarship winner will be announced on 31 October 2016 and the student will receive payment once they have supplied proof of their enrolment in a Visual Arts tertiary education course of a minimum of three years’ diploma status.
-The artwork and written statement from each year’s winning student will be ‘exhibited’ (and digitally archived) on the schools’ page within the Govett-Brewster Art Gallery’s website.
-Winning students will be required to annually check in with the Govett-Brewster Educator with proof of their continued enrolment in a Visual Arts tertiary education course, provide their grades for the previous year’s study and supply updated contact details.
+The Scholarship winner will be announced on 30 October 2017 and the student will receive payment once they have supplied proof of their enrolment in a Visual Arts tertiary education course of a minimum of three years’ diploma status.
+An artwork and written statement from each year’s winning student will be ‘exhibited’ (and digitally archived) on the schools’ scholarship page within the Govett-Brewster Art Gallery’s website.
+Winning students will be required to annually contact the Govett-Brewster Educator with proof of their continued enrolment in a Visual Arts tertiary education course, provide their grades for the previous year’s study and supply updated contact details.
 This is to enable tracking of the success of the Scholarship’s objective.